BitPortal/bitportal-client/README.md

 BitPortal is a mobile multi-chain crypto wallet based on Bip32 Identity.
 It supports BTC, ETH, EOS and ChainX V1 (Substrate v1 based).

-For ETH, it also supports dApp Browser.
+For ETH, it also provided support for ERC20 and dApp Browser.
 It performances like a metamask wallet when access to a web dApp.

 (Right now ChainX v1 has been upgraded to newer version.)